Māori parent representation on the boards of trustees

 How We Are Going

-In 2018, there were 2032 schools with sufficient numbers of Māori students that, for the students to be fairly represented, we would expect to have at least one Māori parent on the school board of trustees.
+In 2019, there were 2,036 schools with sufficient number of Māori students to expect at least one Māori parent representative on the school board.
 This expectation is based both on the number of Māori students and the number of positions on the board.

-Figure 2: Proportion of schools with fair Māori representation on the board, by decile (2018)
+Figure 2.
+Decile 1 schools has the highest proportion of schools with fair Māori representation on the school board during 2019.

 Where To Find Out More